 Baking & Cooking?

-So, it is really not who can or can’t cook vs. bake or who is more inclined, but rather who is willing.
-You choose whether you want to live the rest of your life by the book or by the seat of your pants!
+So, it is not who can or can’t cook, vcan’tte, orvscan’temore inclined, but who is willing.
+You choose whether to live the rest of your life by the book or the seat of your pants!
 It is nice to try the opposite of your natural tendency and experience a sense of freedom or calm, depending on the day or mood.

-The engineer type may feel a need to let go of the rules and enjoy a couple hours of exploration in the kitchen cooking feels good, no matter the outcome.
-The typical baker may find trying different cooking recipes over time allows him or her to become more confident and explore.
+The engineer may feel a need to let go of the rules and enjoy a couple of hours of exploration in the kitchen.
+Cooking feels good, no matter the outcome.
+The typical baker may find that trying different cooking recipes over time allows him or her to become more confident and explore.

 Learning By Doing

-Whatever style you prefer, each has its own uniqueness and area of proficiency—you learn more, the more you pursue it.
-Thus, both express creativity and part of who you are.
-Enjoy the journey as you would a sport and see your skill build down the road.
+Whatever style you prefer, each has its uniqueness and area of proficiency—you learn more the more you pursue it.
+Thus, both express creativity and are part of who you are.
+Enjoy the journey as you would a sport, and see your skill build down the road.

-The desire to cook or bake can change over time and as people’s preferences change.
+The desire to cook or bake can change as people’s preferences change.
 So, give the other side a whirl—you never know when you may surprise yourself or others.

-For pairings, it often doesn’t matter if a dish is cooked or baked.
+For pairings, it often doesn’t matter whether the dish is cooked or baked.
 In some sommelier certification programs, the chemistry of wine is taught extensively.
 Those classes show that the components of wine that remain in the final dish are tartness and bitterness.
 Those elements almost always favor a lighter-style red wine or a richer white wine.